 The main treatment for hemophilia is clotting factor replacement therapy.
 Clotting factor VIII or IX is infused into a vein.
 These clotting factors can be made from human blood that is screened and treated to prevent viral infections.
 With current technology, the risk of getting an infectious disease from human clotting factors is very small.
 Clotting factors can also be made in a lab instead of human blood; these are called recombinant clotting factors.

 Replacement therapy may be given as prophylaxis , which means giving it on a regular basis to prevent bleeding, or on demand, only when an episode of bleeding occurs.

 Problems that can come with factor replacement therapy include:

 - damage to joints, muscles, or other parts of the body because of a delay in treatment

 - developing antibodies that attack the clotting factor

 - developing viral infections from clotting factors made from human blood

 Very rarely, the body may form antibodies that attack the clotting factor replacement and prevent treatment from working.
 These antibodies are also called inhibitors.
-In hemophilia A, antibodies may develop in about 20% of people.
+In hemophilia A, antibodies may develop in about a third of people with the condition.
 In hemophilia B, antibodies may develop in about 1% of people.
 They are more common in people with severe hemophilia.
-Doctors may use a higher dose of factor replacement therapy in this case.
+In these cases, other types of treatments might be used instead.

 Other treatments for hemophilia include: